-- “How many days per year did she call out sick?
-How many times was she late?”
+- “How many days per year did she call out sick or was she late?”

 - “How did you find this nanny?”
 You’d want the references’ relationship to be professional rather than a cousin or friend.

-5. Being vague about pay, vacation and other details
+5. Be clear about pay, vacation and other details

 You and your nanny both will want to know as many details ahead of time before you hire her.
 Talk about:

 - Her days off.
 How many days off she’ll get, and whether those include sick days, holidays and vacation.
 Will she be paid for that time off?